 Sometimes buying real estate from out of state can make you feel like you are taking a crash course in learning about your new city.
 From the learning the neighborhoods, to understanding the cost of living – plus getting ready for your new job… chances are you could be a bit overwhelmed and have a few questions.

 Please ask!
-Just as you need to do plenty of research, you also need to ask a lot of questions when buying Shoreline real estate from out of state.
+Just as you need to do plenty of research, you also need to ask a lot of questions when buying Seattle real estate from out of state.
 Even if you think they are “dumb” questions, ask anyway.
 It’s your money at stake.
 More than that, we want you to find a home that you will be satisfied with and that will meet your needs as you enjoying living in your new house in Seattle.

 The things you should ask about include: